Charmed: Development

 In 1998, when The WB began looking for a new drama series for the 1998–99 season, they approached Spelling Television (which had produced the network's then-most successful series, 7th Heaven) to create it.
 Expanding on the popularity of witch-themed dramas such as The Craft (1996) and Practical Magic (1998), the production company explored different forms of mythology to find characters they could realize with contemporary storytelling.

 Constance M. Burge was hired to create the series as she was under contract with 20th Century Fox and Spelling Television after conceiving the drama series Savannah (1996–97).
 When the theme of witchcraft was first pitched to her, she was aware of stereotypes of witches (flying brooms, black cats, and warts).
 After researching Wicca, she changed her perspective and aimed at telling a story of good witches who looked and acted like ordinary people.
-With this, her initial concept was a series set in Boston, Massachusetts about three friends and roommates who were all witches.
+With this, her initial concept was a series set in Boston, Massachusetts, about three friends and roommates who were all witches.
 However, executive producer E. Duke Vincent lacked confidence, asking "Why would anybody want to watch a show about three witches?"
 He proposed that the series should focus on family values and developed the series-long mantra of it being about "three sisters who happen to be witches, not three witches who happen to be sisters."
 Spelling warmed to Burge's ideas and, after the concept was re-crafted to be a series about three sisters (now living in San Francisco) descended from a line of witches, it was pitched to The WB's President of Entertainment, Susanne Daniels, who liked it, allowing the series to begin development.

 The series was retitled Charmed after Spelling's suggestion of House of Sisters was dropped.
-Burge wrote the pilot script and a 28-minute version of the pilot was filmed (the "unaired pilot," never aired on network television).
+Burge wrote the pilot script and a 28-minute version of the pilot was filmed, which was never aired on network television.
 After original cast member Lori Rom quit the series before its premiere, Alyssa Milano took over her role and a new pilot had to be filmed.
 Upon its debut, Charmed received the largest audience for a series premiere in The WB's history.
 The first season of 22 episodes was picked up by The WB after only two episodes had aired.